 An MTA museum with subway trains and more!

-A set of stairs takes you down to the subway level of the MTA museum, where train cars from every decade since the early 1900’s sit, open for visitors to stroll through and explore.
-We loved this part of the MTA museum, because it was like stepping back in time!
+A set of stairs takes you down to the subway level of the MTA museum.
+Here, train cars from every decade since the early 1900’s sit, open for visitors to stroll through and explore.
+We loved this part of the MTA museum.
+It was like stepping back in time!
 We saw cars from as early as 1904, complete with wicker seats and advertisements from the early 20th century!

 Our top choice for fun things to do in New York